 "Shopify shipping into your category is not an accident or a betrayal.
 It is the platform's job.
 The question is never whether it will happen, only whether your value survives it."

 I want to be fair to Shopify here, because the reflexive partner reaction is to treat every native feature as an attack.
 It is not.
 A platform that does not absorb the most common, most commoditized functionality into the core is a platform that stays clunky and loses merchants.
 The absorption is healthy for the ecosystem as a whole.
-It is just brutal for any app whose entire value was that one commoditized thing.
+It is brutal for any app whose entire value was that one commoditized thing, but that was always a fragile position.

 New surfaces are